CSynodinos/Asset-Analyser/README.md

     9. -end_d: Day of end date for data calls.
 Only use when -tdy is set to False.

 # Work-In-Progress Features

-:small_red_triangle: All database queries to be conducted in a single database.

 :small_red_triangle: Addition of more AI/ML options.
 Currently working on adding a **Convoluted NN** as an option.